 Step 3 – Stand up the suitcase.

-Now it’s time to take a closer look and admire your new upcycled end table made from an old vintage suitcase.
-Take the time to admire your upcycled creation.
 This little end table makes a great addition to a small apartment or tiny bedroom.
-It can be used as a little side table to hold your eyeglasses and remote control.
-You can even sit an alarm clock or table lamp on top.
+It can be a little side table to hold your eyeglasses and remote control.
+You can even put an alarm clock or table lamp on top of the nightstand.
 I’m sure this suitcase has some serious history, so I am glad that I was able to give it new life.

 Where can you find a vintage suitcase?